Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 Including the approximation, there were 463 distinct fullvisitorid's which made a purchase on the site.
 That's 0.35% when compared to 130345 ids in question 3, which further affirms a lot of missing revenue data.
-There is also around 120000 fullvisitorid's with no country or city.
+There is also 110000 fullvisitorid's with no country or city, so more data needs to be gathered.

 ## Challenges
 More work needs to go into gathering data to determine if there are multiple orders per visit or if a lot of the information is redundant.

 There are five main tables now, all_sessions, new_analytics, product_information, product_order, and fullvisitorid_location.
-In order to preserve data I still have duplicare product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.
+In order to preserve data I still have duplicate product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.

+More work also needs to be done to label fullvisitorid's with a country and city.

 ## Future Goals

 Instead of general productnames, more work needs to go into matching one productname with one sku in order to make a primary key in product_information.

-Since an approximate estimate showed 99% of the revenue is going to countries which are not listed more work needs to be done to fill in those values.
+Since an approximate estimate showed 99% of the revenue is going to countries and cities which are not listed more work needs to be done to fill in those values, as well as account for the missing revenue.
-The purchase revenue data is a small snapshot of what the total global purchases done are, and as a result can have a false positive with what item is popular.
+The purchase revenue data is a small snapshot of what the total global purchases done are, and as a result can have a false positive with what items are popular.

 More work needs to go into clarifying how much revenue is generated per visitid and to which country and city that revenue is coming from.
-After data is gathered on revenue, country and city, only then can all_sessions have fullvisitorid as its primary key, and new_analytics have visitid as its primary key.
+After data is gathered on revenue, country and city, only then can new_analytics have visitid as its primary key.

 The webpage time, productsku, pagetitle, and pagepathlevel1 also needs to be cleaned before fullvisitorid can become the foreign key of all_sessions with the table's own primary key.